HydraMeshnet/developer-portal/glossary.md

 Some operations do not need explicit authentication, so they can be included in the transaction as a top-level item.

 Some operations do need authentication, so they have to be wrapped in a signed operation.
-Each signed operation contains operations done that are authorized by an entity with access to a public/private keypair.
+Each signed operation contains operations that are authorized by an entity with access to a public/private keypair.

 A single transaction can include multiple signed operations authenticated by different keys.

 > Note, that operation attempts modify the state as if these operations have not been applied to the state.
-If one transaction contains multiple operations, they are executed on the state based on the transactions of the previously accepted blocks.
-Hence, for example you cannot add a key and revoke that key in the same transaction.
-It is also not possible to revoke a key, when a previous transaction creating that key has not been accepted in the blockchain.
+If one transaction contains multiple operations, these are executed on the state based on the transactions of the previously accepted blocks.
+Hence, for example, you cannot add a key and revoke that key in the same transaction.
+It is also not possible to revoke a key when a previous transaction creating that key has not been accepted in the blockchain.

 <details>